confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 #.
 How many comparisons are performed when we apply selection sort to
    a list of N items?

    i.
-How many comparisons are performed when finding the smallest
+How many comparisons are performed to find the smallest
       element when the unsorted portion of the list has M items?

    #.
 Sum over all the values of M encountered when sorting the list